jewelsofthought/neshama/site/posts/parashot/49-Ki_Teitzei_depth.md

 _And you forget a sheaf in the field . . .
 (24:19)_

 Certain opportunities and potentials are so lofty that they cannot be accessed by the conscious self; they can come about only "by mistake."
-An example of this is the mitzvah of shikchah, which can be fulfilled only by forgetting.
+An example of this is the mitzvah of _shikchah_, which can be fulfilled only by forgetting.

 (The Chassidic Masters